|NEW! Achieving Your Dreams

 Who's In Charge?

 Who's in charge?
 If you think YOU ARE, you're wrong.
 In today's economy, the more connected, sophisticated and informed buyer is in charge.
 Now, more than ever, you need to listen to your customer's needs in order to solve their problems and offer them valuable solutions.
 The secret to successful selling is developing yourself as a brand, making yourself memorable, and setting yourself apart from the competition.
 Customers must feel they need you in order to find solutions.
-Prospects need to see you as creative, only then will they rely on you and your services.
+Prospects need to see you as creative and reliable, only then will they come to depend on you and your services.
 Always be available, this will set you apart from your competition.
 Be their in the moment, whenever or whatever the need...that's customer service and reliability.
 Customers want your knowledge, experience and expertise.
 This is what makes you a valuable resource and a unique brand.
 Respect comes from giving straight answers.
 Always look out for your customer's best interest - be transparent.
-No sale is better than the wrong sale.
+"No" sale is better than the wrong sale.
 Keep ahead of your game, continually mastering your craft and honing your skills...then you will become an indispensable resource to your clients.
 If they need YOU, then they will need what you have to sell.

 • Making Managers...